cuauhtemoccatano/cuauhtemoccatano/README.md

 </ul>
 ### Relevant Skills:

-##### Python Developer
+#### Python Developer

-Versatile Python Developer with a knack for building robust and scalable solutions.
+<p>Versatile Python Developer with a knack for building robust and scalable solutions.
 Proven expertise in crafting efficient code for seamless functionality.
-Excel in analyzing project requirements and delivering high-performance applications.
+Excel in analyzing project requirements and delivering high-performance applications.</p>

-##### UX Designer
+#### UX Designer

-Creative UX Designer specializing in transforming ideas into content that shapes a focused, clean, and seamless user journey.
-Expert at organizing concepts to deliver an orderly and engaging user experience.
+<p>Creative UX Designer specializing in transforming ideas into content that shapes a focused, clean, and seamless user journey.
+Expert at organizing concepts to deliver an orderly and engaging user experience.</p>

 ---